Jackson–Washington State Forest

-Jackson–Washington State Forest is a state forest in Jackson and Washington Counties, Indiana, near the town of Brownstown.
+Jackson–Washington State Forest is a state forest in Jackson and Washington counties in Indiana, USA, near the town of Brownstown.
 The forest includes over 18,000 acre, most of which was bought by the state in the 1930s and 1950s.
-Jackson–Washington State Forest offers camping, fishing, hunting, archery, and trails for hiking, horseback riding, and cycling.
+Jackson–Washington State Forest offers camping, fishing, hunting, archery and trails for hiking, horseback riding and cycling.

-Picnic Area-Jackson State Forest
+Picnic Area, Jackson State Forest

-Picnic Area-Jackson State Forest, also known as the Knob Creek Upper Picnic Area, is a historic picnic area located in Jackson–Washington State Forest, Driftwood Township, Jackson County, Indiana.
+The Picnic Area, Jackson State Forest, also known as the Knob Creek Upper Picnic Area, is a historic picnic area located in Jackson–Washington State Forest, Driftwood Township.
 It is nestled in an oak grove on a hillside to the northwest above the former Sawmill Lake.
-Built in 1934 by the Civilian Conservation Corps, the area includes six contributing resources: the oven shelter, stone platform with table, drinking fountain shelter, two sets of stone steps, and the site, which includes 18 stone and timber picnic tables and five stone fireplace ovens.
+Built in 1934 by the Civilian Conservation Corps, the area includes six contributing resources: the oven shelter, stone platform with table, drinking fountain shelter, two sets of stone steps and the site, which includes 18 stone and timber picnic tables and five stone fireplace ovens.

 It was listed on the National Register of Historic Places in 1997.